zhousarah/azure-compute-docs/articles/container-instances/container-instances-standby-pool-faq.md

 The maximum number of container groups in a standby pool is 2,000.

 ### Can I change the size of my standby pool without needing to recreate it?
 Yes.
-To change the size of your standby pool update the max ready capacity setting.
+To change the size of your standby pool, update the max ready capacity setting.

 ### Can a standby pool resource be moved?
-No. Standby pools doesn't currently support that capability.
+No. Standby pools don't currently support move capabilities.
 If you need to move a standby pool, you can consider deleting it recreating it in another location.

 ### I created a standby pool and I noticed that some containers are coming up in a failed state.
 Ensure you have enough quota to complete the standby pool creation.
-Insufficient quota results in the platform attempting to create the containers in the standby pool but unable to successfully complete the create operation.
+Insufficient quota results in the platform attempting to create the containers in the standby pool fail after encountering a quota error.
 Check for multiple types of quotas such as Cores, Network Interfaces, IP Addresses, etc.

 ### I requested a container from my pool but it created a new container instead.
-Ensure that the container groups in your standby pool are in the running state prior to issuing a request.
-For example, if using a standby If containers are in any other states such as creating or deleting, the container request will default to creating a new container group from scratch.
+Ensure that the container groups in your standby pool are in the running state before issuing a request.
+For example, if using a standby If containers are in any other states such as creating or deleting, the container request defaults to creating a new container group from scratch.

 ### Can I create a standby pool with containers spread across availability zones?
 Yes.
-However, standby pools for Azure Container Instances only currently supports creating and requesting containers across availability zones using [REST APIs](/rest/api/standbypool/standby-virtual-machine-pools/create-or-update) using version 2024-08-01.
-To do this, simply update the create pool REST command to point to the 2024-08-01 version instead of 2024-03-01.
+However, standby pools for Azure Container Instances only currently support creating and requesting containers across availability zones using [REST APIs](/rest/api/standbypool/standby-virtual-machine-pools/create-or-update) using version 2024-08-01.

 ## Next steps